 Speech pathologists, officially called speech-language pathologists and sometimes called speech therapists, work with people who have a variety of disorders that include the inability to produce certain sounds, speech rhythm and fluency problems, and difficulties with their voices.
 They also help people who want to modify accents or who have swallowing impairments.
 Speech pathologists' work involves assessment, diagnosis, treatment, and prevention of speech-related disorders.

-- Most of these jobs were in pre-schools and elementary and secondary schools.
-Other speech pathologists worked in hospitals, offices of other health practitioners, including nursing care facilities, home health care services, individual and family services, outpatient care centers and child day care services.
+- Most of these jobs were in educational settings.
+Other speech pathologists worked in hospitals, offices of other health practitioners, and nursing care facilities.

-- Jobs are typically full-time, with only about a quarter being part-time positions.
+- Jobs are typically full time, with only about a quarter of them being part-time positions.

 Job Duties and Responsibilities

 When learning about any career, it's a good idea to find out what typical job duties and responsibilities one can expect to have.
 To gather this information, we perused employment announcements on Indeed.com.